ETH-NEXUS/scAmpi_single_cell_RNA/testdata/README_testdata.md

 # Guidelines to run testdata with scAmpi

-The following instructions provide a quick guideline to (i) download example data, (ii) prepare all resources and installations, and (iii) run the basic scAmpi workflow.
+The following instructions provide a quick guideline to (i) download example data, (ii) install necessary software, (iii) prepare the config file, and (iv) run the basic scAmpi workflow.

 In the following, we refer to your test directory as `testdir` and to the directory of the scAmpi git repository as `git_scAmpi`.

-### (i) Create sub folder and Download example data
+### (i) Create sub folder and download example data

-Create a folder for the fastq files and the analysis in `testdir`:
+Create a folder for the fastq files, the analysis, and the genome reference in `testdir`:

 ```
 > mkdir fastqs
 > mkdir analysis
+> mkdir reference
 ```

 Download and untar 10X Genomics PBMC example data: